jdgilbert245/Comp-Guides-and-QuickStarts/environments/quickstart-conda.md

 Anyone can recreate a conda environment if they have the environment yaml file:

 `conda env create -f environment.yaml`

+Some libraries are OS-specific so you might get an error if trying to re-create an environment from a yaml written on a different OS.
+To avoid this, keep OS-specific yaml files.
 ___

 By following these steps, you will avoid painful experiences downloading packages, will only need to load one package and environment (i.e. conda and conda-env), and will have a completely reproducible list of packages and their versions.
 Good.